-Regrade requests can be submitted beginning at noon the day after an assignment's grade is posted, and must be submitted on Gradescope within a week of when an assignment is returned.
+Regrade requests must be submitted on Gradescope within 48 hours of when an assignment is returned.
 Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
 Requests to dispute the number of points deducted for an incorrect response will not be considered.
 Note that by submitting a regrade request, the entire question will be graded which could potentially result in losing points.